Theodore Roosevelt High School (Fresno, California): Theodore Roosevelt High School Auditorium

-The Lords Prayer by Roosevelt High School Band.

 Roosevelt School of the Arts

 The Roosevelt School of the Arts is a district-wide magnet school program established in 1984.
 The program offers students in-depth specialized training in performing, visual, and media arts.
-The Roosevelt School of the Arts program was recognized as a winner of the Kennedy Center Alliance for Arts Education "Creative Ticket National School of Distinction Award", one of five schools to receive this award for outstanding achievement in Arts Education.

 On May 26, 2018, the Roosevelt Auditorium was named in honor of 1988 RSA alumna Audra McDonald, a six-time Tony Award winner.

 Awards and recognition

 RHS was recognized by the California State Board of Education in 1996 California Distinguished School Award.
 The school has also won two Golden Bell Awards.
 RHS renewed their WASC accreditation in 2017.

 Demographics

 Many of its students are immigrants from Mexico and Southeast Asia.
 51.8% of the student population are English learners.
 Below are rough figures of the student population.

-RHS has many programs to serve its students, including an extensive After School Program, Migrant Education tutoring, and academies and pathways, including Health, Business, Public Service, and Education.